richard-von-eckardstein/GEFF/README.md

 conda env create -f geff.yml
 ```

-For more information on the GEFF, please see our (documentation).
+For more information on the GEFF, please see our riroro13.github.io/GEFF/.

 If you use this package in your work, please cite (...).